TaktycznyBocianDev/Adventurers_Project/README.md

 When the throw button is pressed, a random number generator is activated, the result is displayed and given to the player along with showing whether he has won.
-In addition, there is an option to mark an advantage or disadvantage - you then roll three dice and choose from them two, respectively better or worse.
+In addition, there is an option to mark an advantage or disadvantage - you then roll three dice and choose from them two, respectively those better or worse.

 ![App Screenshot](https://github.com/TaktycznyBocianDev/Adventurers_Project/blob/main/ScreensForReadme/Screen8_50.jpg?raw=true)